IgnAite-Showcase/IGN-SUM-2025/Projects/Use-Cases-TeamD.md

 - (TBD) Pawan Patle

 - AI assistnce for farmers weather alert and prediction.
-- Farmers assistance to protect Crops from Animals
+- Farmers assistance to protect Crops from Animals Detecting and Detering
+- AI Asssistance for professor to Evaluate Objective type QA Papers